Grandad (Only Fools and Horses): In the programme

 The character of Grandad was written out of the original show following the death of the actor Lennard Pearce but is a main character (frequently addressed as "Ted") in the 2010-2011 prequel series Rock & Chips.
-Set in 1960, Grandad has separated from his wife Vi, and is unemployed and subsequently homeless after she finds out about his affair with Alice Ball.
+Set in 1960, Grandad has separated from his wife Vi after being kicked out of his flat in Deptford, and is unemployed and subsequently homeless after she finds out about his affair with Alice Ball.
 Grandad then moves in with his son Reg.
 The Trotters are at that time squeezed into a two-up two-down terraced house and Grandad is forced to share a bedroom with his grandson Del.
 He appears to enjoy a close relationship with his family and remains with them when they move to their new council flat in Nelson Mandela House (which was then known as the "Sir Walter Raleigh House").

 Grandad is seen in the first series of Only Fools and Horses.
-Grandad is by this point in his mid-seventies, largely infirm, and still living at Nelson Mandela House with his grandsons.
+He is, by this point in his mid-seventies, largely infirm, and still living at Nelson Mandela House with his grandsons.
 He is often seen watching two television sets at once, one in black and white and one in colour.
 In The Second Time Around it is revealed that he would normally watch three sets, but one was being mended.
 Grandad's favourite television shows are Crossroads and The Dukes of Hazzard, as revealed in "Homesick" and "May The Force Be With You," and the former episode reveals that he also enjoys listening to The Archers on the radio.
 In "Yesterday Never Comes," Del suggests that he watches The Chinese Detective in his bedroom in order to remove him from the sitting room.